 National Scientific Council on the Developing Child (2015).
 Supportive Relationships and Active Skill-Building Strengthen the Foundations of Resilience: Working Paper No. 13.
-Retrieved from www. developingchild.harvard.edu.
-Project HOPE advisors can identify early signs to address absenteeism, lack of progress, and home or external risk factors that may affect their completion.
+Retrieved from www.developingchild.harvard.edu.
+Project HOPE teachers can identify early signs to address absenteeism, lack of progress, and home or external risk factors that may affect their completion.
 Educational Enhancement Center (EEC) tutors at Project HOPE are available daily to provide additional support with one-on-one and small group instruction, career and job readiness preparation, and support students completing credits.
 These tutors and the EEC staff in career training areas also assist students with assessment and certification preparation.
 The Project HOPE EEC tutors work alongside the instructional and CPC staff with HOPE activities for students.
 English Language Learner (ELL) staff can assist bilingual or ELL students struggling in Project HOPE or their career training program.
 The ELL staff are also available to the instructional staff to assist with strategies for working with our ELL students.
 Students on IEP or 504s are supported by the HOPE staff and FT's Special Services Advisor.
 This is in collaboration with the sending school special services staff.
 A HOPE instructor and administrator are a part of the IEP team through the students' sending school.

-Licensed Practitioner Counselors are on contract and on campus every day.
+Licensed Professional Counselors are on contract and on campus every day.
 They meet individually and in small groups with students on an ongoing basis.
 If a higher level of professional help is needed, outside resources will be identified to help the student and connections with resources are made with the student and family.
-The team plans HOPE Days to build student skills for life.
+Academic Counselors create schedules and update students academic plans to ensure they are enrolled and completing credits needed for graduation.
+These counselors communicate with sending schools on progress and verifications.
+They assist the team in planning HOPE Days to build student skills for life.
 These sessions may include teamwork building, life skills, financial skills, study skills, stress management, and conflict resolution, among others, depending on the specific needs of the students.
 These sessions occur each week with small groups of students based on student needs.
 Art Appreciation is an Oklahoma Alternative Education requirement and is met through art in-residence programs, student art education, and external resources that emphasize art appreciation.
 Each month, various art sessions are held for students to learn and grow in the arts.
 Career Advisors are instrumental in our admissions processes.
 They work through the application process and meet with students about the programs to ensure they know what the program entails and that it is a right fit for the student and their career goals.
 The Career Advisors are familiar with and understand the process of accessing social service resources for students.
 The advisors are contacted when students express a need to a teacher or staff member.
 They meet with the students, contact family if needed, and make connections to the resources needed.
 Many organizations stand ready to assist our students when needed.
 The Francis Tuttle Foundation, Food and Clothing closets, not-for-profit shelters, PIVOT, Vocational Rehabilitation, and many other resources.
 Project HOPE has a dedicated Career Advisor who focuses on HOPE needs and works closely with the Project HOPE administrator and team with placement and the various needs of students.